Cart

 Introduction: What Is an Infrared Thermometer Gun?

-An infrared thermometer gun—often called a temperature gun, IR thermometer or laser thermometer—is a handheld device used to measure surface temperature without contact.
+An infrared thermometer gun is a handheld device used to measure surface temperature without physical contact.
 It detects infrared radiation emitted from an object and converts it into a temperature reading.
-This makes it ideal for measuring hot, moving, hazardous or inaccessible surfaces safely and instantly.

 How an Infrared Thermometer Gun Works